The French Alphabet: A Beginner's Guide

 A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z

-While the letters themselves look the same as in English, their pronunciations can differ significantly.
+While the letters look the same as in English, their pronunciations can differ significantly.
 Let’s go through each letter and its pronunciation.

 Pronunciation Guide